Featured News Items

 - For Doctoral Students

-- The student must supply a signed statement from the institution (if the applicant is based at a US institution) or from the applicant (if the applicant is based at a non-US institution), stating that 1) the individual is a student currently enrolled in a graduate degree program, and 2) the individual's research in Cuba is for the purpose of obtaining that degree.
+- The student must supply a signed statement from the institution (if the applicant is based at a US institution) or from the applicant (if the applicant is based at a non-US institution), stating that 1) the individual is a student currently enrolled in a graduate degree program, and 2) the grant will be used for noncommercial academic research in Cuba specifically related to Cuba and for the purpose of obtaining that degree.